Days

 Q: Is the Padma River boat ride safe?

 Absolutely.
-We arrange a short private wooden-boat ride with experienced local boatmen, and your guide will be present throughout to ensure safety.
+We arrange a short, private wooden-boat ride with experienced local boatmen, and your guide will be present throughout to ensure your safety.

 Q: What kind of food will we have for lunch?

-Lunch includes a traditional Bangladeshi meal with rice, lentils, vegetables, and fish or chicken curry.
+Lunch includes a traditional Bangladeshi meal with rice, lentils, vegetables, and fish or chicken curry and dessert.
 Vegetarian options are always available, and the restaurant is carefully selected for cleanliness and quality.

 Q: Can we try Padma Hilsa during the tour?